-The average Canadian who menstruates will spend about $6000 throughout their lifetime on menstrual products alone.
+The average American who menstruates will spend over $2300 throughout their lifetime on menstrual products alone.
 That number only includes menstrual products and does not take into account the pain medication and other period management products that many people who menstruate use.
-While $6000 over a lifetime may not seem like a lot at first glance, you may be surprised to learn that nearly 25% of Canadian women under 25 struggles to afford menstrual products.
+While $2300 over a lifetime may not seem like a lot at first glance, you may be surprised to learn that 2/3 of low income women in the US cannot afford menstrual products.

 2. Access to Soap and Water

 Globally, over 4 billion people do not have access to sanitation services that are safely managed.
 Having access to soap and water to properly wash your hands after using the restroom or handling menstrual products is extremely important.
 Handwashing helped reduce acute respiratory infections by 20%, diarrheal disease by up to 48% and can reduce the likelihood of getting COVID-19 by up to 36%!

 Menstrual disposal in public and work restrooms has looked the same way for many years.
 A stainless-steel metal box mounted to the wall with a lid you manually open to place your menstrual products inside.
 In some cases, a regular uncovered garbage is available, and sometimes, there’s nothing at all, leaving people to come up with last-minute disposal alternatives like flushing products down the toilet.

 While menstruating hasn’t changed, what we consider safe and hygienic has.
 Did you know infectious diseases and foodborne illnesses like COVID-19, Hepatitis, and Salmonella can last on stainless steel wall boxes for up to 3 days?
 Why are businesses still using manual menstrual disposal solutions that promote the spread of infectious bacteria?
 In order to achieve good menstrual hygiene management, it’s vitally important that businesses provide effective and hygienic sanitary waste units for the disposal of products.